rsksmart/devportal-1.0/content/rsk-devportal/develop/libs/rsk-precompilied-abis.md

 ## Version

-Different versions of the package mentioned are required for different RSK releases.
+Different versions of the package mentioned are required for different Rootstock releases.

 The semantic versioning of this package doesn’t correlate to the semantic versioning of Rootstock.
 For each named release of the RSKj node, there will be a corresponding name version in npm.